Andrew Hanna

 To build a strong, adaptable team, companies must focus on potential, offer flexible career pathways, and create opportunities for exploration and growth that match both.

-Hiring isn’t just about filling a position—it’s about finding people who enhance team dynamics, align with company culture, and bring long-term value.
+Hiring isn’t just about filling a position: it’s about finding people who enhance team dynamics, align with company culture, and bring long-term value.
 A wrong hire can disrupt workflows, create skill gaps, and impact morale.
 Likewise, team members stuck in unsuitable roles feel unmotivated and struggle to perform at their best.
+This isn’t just a theory, according to a Gallup study, nearly 85% of global employees are either not engaged or actively disengaged at work, often due to poor role fit or lack of growth paths.
+Misplacement in roles erodes productivity and drives avoidable turnover.

 Focus on Hiring potential.

-- Prioritize Problem-Solving Skills— Technical expertise can be taught, but critical thinking, curiosity, and adaptability are essential traits for long-term success.
+- Prioritize Problem-Solving Skills: Technical expertise can be taught, but critical thinking, curiosity, and adaptability are essential traits for long-term success.
+For instance, a candidate who asks thoughtful questions during an interview even if they lack niche platform knowledge often outperforms someone technically sharp but rigid in thinking.

-- Look for Cultural Fit—A team that aligns on values and communication styles will collaborate more effectively and drive innovation.
+- Look for Cultural Fit: A team that aligns on values and communication styles will collaborate more effectively and drive innovation.
+Use working-style simulations or async exercises to see how well candidates align with how your team operates day-to-day.

-- Hire for Growth—Identify candidates who show potential for long-term development rather than just meeting current job requirements.
+- Hire for Growth: Identify candidates who show potential for long-term development rather than just meeting current job requirements.
+Ask about personal growth goals.
+A frontend developer who wants to lead product discovery may be your next product manager in two years.

 Rotational Internships: Exploring Strengths and Interests

-Internships should be more than just temporary learning experiences—they should help individuals discover their strengths and interests while giving companies insight into where they can add the most value.
+Internships should be more than just temporary learning experiences, they should help individuals discover their strengths and interests while giving companies insight into where they can add the most value.
+This model is particularly effective in early-stage companies, where interns get exposed to product, support, ops, and engineering in one cycle.
+It helps both parties assess fit in the real world, not on paper.

-- Allow Exploration—Give interns opportunities to work across different functions and understand how their skills align with various roles.
+- Allow Exploration: Give interns opportunities to work across different functions and understand how their skills align with various roles.
+An intern might join a product team and discover an unexpected strength in technical writing or QA automation.

-- Encourage Hands-On Learning—Real-world experience in different domains helps interns and companies identify the best long-term fit.
+- Encourage Hands-On Learning: Real-world experience in different domains helps interns and companies identify the best long-term fit.
+It also creates more versatile junior hires, people who can fill gaps when needed.

-- Define Creative Directions—By the end of the internship, you’ll have a clearer picture of a candidate’s strengths and potential, allowing you to see if there’s an opportunity to create the right fit within your team’s responsibilities.
+- Define Creative Directions: By the end of the internship, you’ll have a clearer picture of a candidate’s strengths and potential, allowing you to see if there’s an opportunity to create the right fit within your team’s responsibilities.
+Don’t be afraid to craft roles based on talent you discover, even if they don’t fit existing job titles.

 Role Switching: Adapting to Skills and Interests

-- Enable Internal Mobility—Allow employees to explore new opportunities within the company instead of feeling stuck in roles that don’t fit.
+- Enable Internal Mobility: Allow employees to explore new opportunities within the company instead of feeling stuck in roles that don’t fit.
+Encourage short-term “tours of duty” across departments to help employees grow without leaving.

-- Support Career Growth—Provide training and mentorship to help employees pivot into roles that align with their evolving skills.
+- Support Career Growth: Provide training and mentorship to help employees pivot into roles that align with their evolving skills.
+This could mean internal workshops, mentorship circles, or access to learning budgets to experiment with new paths.

-- Retain and Develop Talent—As long as someone has the right work ethic and motivation to grow, it's often better to keep them within the team in a new capacity rather than lose them to a different company.
+- Retain and Develop Talent: As long as someone has the right work ethic and motivation to grow, it's often better to keep them within the team in a new capacity rather than lose them to a different company.
+Retention isn’t about locking people in, it’s about evolving with them.

 By creating pathways for role flexibility, companies can keep engaged, motivated employees who continue to contribute value in meaningful ways.